 For three months the actors, who double up as the crew, the stage hands, and technicians, live aboard the narrowboat Tysley as they travel from venue to venue.
 The cast differs from year to year.
 The boat will be moored behind the museum.

 There will be a £1 booking fee for all telephone bookings, but seats are available online with no booking fee payable.
 To obtain the discounted advance booking price you must book online or in person at the museum by 2359 on the evening before the show.
-Bookings are not yet open.
+Bookings are open.

 Harvey Granelli is fed up working for Thistledale Council.
 He followed his miserable mother into local government, but he has more in common with his Italian father part-time playboy and one-time ice-cream maker, Romeo.
 Inspired by a dream of his long dead dad, Harvey finally finds the courage to follow his heart.
 But when he whips up a gelato from Papa Granellis recipe book it just doesnt taste the same.
 Times have changed; the way our food is produced has changed